 - the spouse and children or issue; and

 - if no wife, children, or issue, the next of kin.

 Proving a Wrongful Death Claim

 As in other personal injury claims, you must prove: the defendant owed a duty of care to the decedent; that the defendant was negligent; damages; and that the defendant’s negligence was the proximate cause of the damages.
-You must also prove that there is a surviving spouse, child or next of kin to whom the compensation can be paid.
+You must also prove that there is a beneficiary such as a surviving spouse, child or next of kin to whom the compensation can be paid.

-Wrongful Death Statute: Under the wrongful death statute, a person who by his negligence causes the death of a person shall be liable in the damages in the amount of:
+Under the wrongful death statute (Massachusetts General Laws Chapter 229), a person who by his negligence causes the death of a person shall be liable in the damages in the amount of:

 The damages are based on the value of the decedent to the beneficiaries.

-Conscious Pain and Suffering: You may also bring a claim for conscious pain and suffering if you can prove that the decedent suffered consciously before he died.
+You may also bring a claim for conscious pain and suffering if you can prove that the decedent suffered consciously before he or she died.

 In addition, as to their reasonably expected net income, there must be evidence as to the expected income, time of employment and life expectancy.
 This typically requires the testimony of expert witnesses.